About the International House of Prayer

-Our vision is to prepare thousands of full-time intercessory missionaries who, like John the Baptist, live a lifestyle of discipline and devotion to God.
-As forerunner messengers, their lives and voices cry out, “Prepare the way of the Lord!”
+Our vision is to prepare thousands of full-time intercessory missionaries who, like John the Baptist, live a lifestyle of discipline and devotion to God, whose lives and voices cry out, “Prepare the way of the Lord!”
 We invite you to visit the prayer room in person or join us online via the free live webstream.
 Join with us as we set our hearts to love God, worship Him alone, and dedicate our lives to serving Him without reservation; to demonstrate our love for others in works of service, justice, outreach, and compassion; and to proclaim the return of Jesus.

 Combining 24/7 Prayers for Justice with 24/7 Works of Justice

 On September 19, 2009, while celebrating our ten-year anniversary together, we made a sober commitment before God to combine 24/7 prayers for justice with 24/7 works of justice until the Lord returns.
 Outreach has always been a vital part of our mission.
 However, at that time, we set our heart to significantly increase our outreach and ministry to others outside our missions base.
 Thus, we are developing many new outreach ministries that will continue 24/7 alongside our 24/7 prayer and worship.

 Our ministries and outreaches include increasing our current inner-city outreach with on-site food distribution, discipleship programs, provision of food and clothing for our children’s outreaches, street clean-up, and a prayer room operating in the inner city several hours every day, working towards night-and-day prayer.
 Other outreaches include Children’s Justice Initiative to serve orphans and children at risk, and Exodus Cry helping victims of human trafficking.
 We are partnering with Women’s Life Center, a local crisis pregnancy center helping women who refuse abortion and choose life.
 In the future we plan to provide homes and restoration programs for victims of human trafficking and domestic violence, and prostitutes who respond to the gospel.